 As our loved ones age, mobility and dexterity can become a greater challenge.
 Most people are more comfortable staying in their own homes throughout their lives, but it is not always as safe of an environment as we may hope it to be.
 If you’re thinking about keeping your senior parents in their home or yours, consider that there may be adjustments and accommodations that should be made in order to ensure that the home environment is safe for older adults.
+Drug test results can be positive, negative, or inconclusive.
+Do you need to know how to interpret the drug test results?
 Here are some ways that you can enhance your home to be safer for senior parents.

 General Home Adjustments for Senior Parents